CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

         <d:to>gm2552@direct.securehealthemail.com</d:to>
     </d:addressBlock>

 Messages received on this interface are transformed into an XDM package and sent as an attachment.
-Please see the following table regardling the full and mimimum metadata set requirements:
+Please see the following table regarding the full and minimum metadata set requirements:

     * Metadata Attribute           XDS     Minimal Metadata
     * -----------------------------------------------------